 This seaside town is synonymous with the California lifestyle.
 In fact, Dean Torrence, of the music group Jan and Dean, said once that Huntington Beach was the inspiration for the group’s big hit ‘Surf City.’
 The beach town also was mentioned by the Beach Boys in their hits ‘Surfin’ Safari’ and ‘Surfer Joe.’

-Neale & Fhima Lemon Law Attorneys Serving Huntington Beach
+Neale & Fhima Lemon Law Huntington Beach Lemon Law Lawyers

-If you have a vehicle under warranty with major repair problems in Huntington Beach or surrounding areas, you may have a lemon law claim against the vehicle manufacturer.
-Neale & Fhima is an experienced lemon law firm that has served southern California customers for years.
-If you require legal advice about a possible lemon vehicle, please call 949-661-1007 for a no-charge consultation.
+If you have a vehicle under warranty with repair problems in Huntington Beach or surrounding areas, you may have a lemon law claim against the vehicle manufacturer.
+Neale & Fhima is an experienced lemon law firm that has served Southern California customers for years.
+If you require legal advice about a possible lemon vehicle, call us for a free consultation at (949) 661-1007.